zhihao-eth/carla_and_sumo/README.md

 ## Background

-This is a simulated code designed specifically for my report.
+This is a simulated code designed specifically for my documentation.
 This is taken as a reference.

 ## Usage